oscaromeu/k3s-ansible/README.md

 # ![Raspberry Pi](docs/img/logo_raspberry-pi.svg) k3s playground

-## TODO

-This project is derived from [k3s-ansible](https://github.com/k3s-io/k3s-ansible) and the goal is to easily spin up and configure k3s cluster with all the needed tools via Ansible.
+This project starts from [k3s-ansible](https://github.com/k3s-io/k3s-ansible) and adds some features.
+The goal is to easily spin up and configure k3s cluster with all the needed tools via Ansible.

+## Prerequisites

+Deployment environment must have Ansible > 2.4.0+.
+Master and worker nodes its desired that have passwordless SSH access.
+This role has been tested againts the following distributions:

 - [X] Debian
-- [X] Ubuntu
 - [ ] Arch Linux

 on processor architecture:

 - [X] arm64

-## System requirements
+## TODO

-+ Deployment environment must have Ansible 2.4.0+
-+ Master and nodes must have passwordless SSH access

 ## Usage